 Both acute and chronic pancreatitis can cause scarring of the pancreas, leading to problems with the functionality of other organs.
 The scarring also affects insulin and digestive enzyme production, which can lead to liver disease and diabetes.
 Cats that develop acute pancreatitis are at risk for developing life-threatening conditions like disseminated intravascular coagulation (DIC) as well as heart arrhythmias and difficulty breathing.

-There is no one cause, which is why pancreatitis is difficult to diagnose.
+There can be a number of different causes of pancreatitis, which makes it difficult to diagnose.
 Potential factors that may contribute to the development of pancreatitis include:

 High-fat meals or table scraps